Deutscher Chor London: Performances

 The choir gives around twelve performances each year, encompassing: concert appearances in a range of venues; participation in church and cathedral services as a visiting choir; and charity engagements in London during the Christmas season.

-Current projects

-We are busy rehearsing for our next big concert scheduled for spring 2022.
-To commemorate Sophie Scholl we will perform Bach´s Matthäus Passion in a very unique and special way.
-More information to date and location will follow.

-Due to the pandemic we are unfortunatelly not able to plan more concerts for 2021.

 Past performances

 DCL's performance history features collaborations with such ensembles as: the Choir of King's College, Cambridge; the choir of St-Martin-in-the-Fields; the German Choir Paris; the UK Parliament choir; the West London Bach Consort; Petersham Voices; the Keld Ensemble; and the respective choirs of several Lutheran congregations in London.

 Special events and projects with which the choir has been involved include: